ultimosparc/web_email_script/README.md

     - It installs automatically all software which you need.
     - It setups automatically nginx as webserver.
     - It validates your new domain and customizes your webserver with all domains and subdomains.
-    - It creates the adminstrator mail account and installs automatically all TSL certificates and cronjobs.
+    - It creates the first mail account and installs all TSL certificates and cronjobs.
     - It creates DNS records for your registrar.

 Remarks: